Julian Champagnie: Philadelphia 76ers (2022–2023)

 After going undrafted in the 2022 NBA draft, on June 24, 2022, Champagnie signed a two-way contract with the Philadelphia 76ers, splitting time with their NBA G League affiliate, the Delaware Blue Coats.
 On February 14, 2023, Champagnie was waived.

-San Antonio Spurs (2023–present)
+San Antonio / Austin Spurs (2023–present)

 On February 16, 2023, the San Antonio Spurs claimed Champagnie off waivers and signed him to a two-way contract.

+On July 6, 2023, Champagnie re-signed with the Spurs.

+On February 10, 2025, Julian played against his twin brother Justin for the first time in an NBA game, when the Spurs met the Washington Wizards.
+They are among a very small number of twins who have ever played against one another in an NBA game.
+Champagnie appeared in all 82 games for San Antonio during the 2024–25 NBA season, averaging 9.9 points, 3.9 rebounds, and 1.4 assists.